 After relocating to Austin Texas, JIMI LEE won First Place at the annual Austin blues competition.
 He became the first artist to represent Austin Blues Society at the International Blues Challenge in Memphis.
 JIMI LEE went on to win the Semi-Finals for Austin and compete at the famous Orpheum Theatre as one of the top eight Blues acts in the world; “The Best of the Best”, as the Blues Foundation puts it.

-At the annual Austin Songwriters Group (ASG) awards, JIMI LEE won First Place in Blues three times.
-Once with his song “Pocket Full Of Soul”, another First Place with “Laundromat”, and the third win with “Where Are You Tonight”.
-When ASG and the Nashville Songwriters Association teamed up for the competition, JIMI won a big First Place in Pop with his song “I Wanna Kiss You So Bad”, Second Place in Jazz with “Where Are You Tonight” and Third Place in Blues Rock with “Cheap Thrills”.
+At the annual Austin Songwriters Group (ASG) awards, JIMI LEE won First Place in Blues three times; once with his song, “Pocket Full Of Soul”, another First Place with “Laundromat” and the third win with “Where Are You Tonight”.
+JIMI also won Third Place in Blues Rock with his song, “Cheap Thrills”.

-JIMI LEE shares USA endorsements for Seydel Harmonicas with masters James Cotton, Lazy Lester & Charlie Musselwhite.
-He also endorses Hetrick Harmonica Case, Michael Kelly Guitars, Goorin Brothers Hats, Applied Microphone Technology and Lone Wolf Blues Company harmonica pedals.
+JIMI LEE shares USA endorsements for Seydel Harmonicas with harmonica masters: James Cotton, Lazy Lester and Charlie Musselwhite.
+He also endorses Lone Wolf Blues Company harmonica pedals.

-For JIMI music is about connecting with people, whether he's singing one of his great Sinatra arrangements or one of his award winning originals, he wants his audience to feel what he is feeling.
+For JIMI, music is about connecting with people, whether he's singing one of his great Sinatra Swing arrangements or one of his award winning Blues, he wants his audience to feel what he is feeling.